Living Arrangements While in Medical School

-From the moment you arrive, Ross University is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.
+From the moment you arrive, Ross University School of Medicine (RUSM) is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.

 We realize preparing for medical school in Dominica is bound to raise all sorts of questions about the University or island life.
 In addition to reading the information below, please contact the Office of Admissions with any questions by emailing Admissions@RossU.edu or calling 877-767-7338877-767-7338.

-Upon your arrival in Dominica, you will be welcomed at the airport by Ross University School of Medcine officials.
+Upon your arrival in Dominica, you will be welcomed at the airport by Ross University School of Medicine officials.
 They will accompany you and other students on the ride to RUSM Along the way, your host will answer questions and provide information about living in Dominica.

 RUSM requires that you obtain housing prior to arrival in Dominica.
 You can access the University’s housing website through your myRoss account and work with the Ross University School of Medicine Housing Department to arrange accommodations; access is limited to matriculating students only.